jjuiddong/Software-Renderer/README.md

 Software-Renderer
 =================

-Software Renderer with VS2010 and GDI Functions
+Simple Software Renderer with VS2010 and GDI Functions